A2Amir/Data-Visualization-in-Data-Science-Process/Code/Univariate Exploration of Data.md

 If you want to plot a discrete quantitative variable, it is possible to select either a histogram or a bar chart to depict the data.check [this notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Choosing%20a%20Plot%20for%20Discrete%20Data.ipynb) to get more familiar.

 # Descriptive Statistics, Outliers and Axis Limits
 you might need to change the limits or scale of what is plotted to take a closer look at the underlying patterns in the data.
-This [notebook]() covers the topic of axis limits.
+This [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Descriptive%20Statistics%2C%20Outliers%20and%20Axis%20Limits.ipynb) covers the topic of axis limits.

+# Scales and Transformations

+Certain data distributions will find themselves amenable to scale transformations.
+The most common example of this is data that follows an approximately [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution) distribution.
+This is data that, in their natural units, can look highly skewed: lots of points with low values, with a very long tail of data points with large values.
+However, after applying a logarithmic transform to the data, the data will follow a normal distribution. check [this notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Scales%20and%20Transformations.ipynb) to get more familiar.

+# Kernel Density Estimation

+The plots in this section might prove useful for both the exploratory and explanatory sides of data visualization. check [this notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Kernel%20Density%20Estimation.ipynb) to get more familiar.

+# Waffle Plots
+One alternative univariate plot type that you might see for categorical data is the waffle plot. check [this notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Waffle%20Plots.ipynb) to get more familiar.